MekTek/web-development-crash-course-playlist/day_1_git/README.md

   ```

 ### Setting your Git username
   Open Terminal.
-Set a Git username. and confirm that you have set the Git username correctly.
+Set a Git username and confirm that you have set the Git username correctly.
   ```
   $ git config --global user.name "Mona Lisa"
   $ git config --global user.name